 A master class seems like a good solution.

-My original plan was to identify ten or so people – ideally a generation younger than I am – willing to commit to work with me (and each other) for a week or two each year for five years.
-As I wrote on the first version of this “Legacy” web page in July 2006:
+My original plan was to identify ten or so people – ideally at least a generation younger than I am – willing to commit to work with me (and each other) for a week or two each year for five years.
+As I wrote on the first version of this “Legacy” webpage in July 2006:

 Most of the time will be spent analyzing risk communication case studies, trying to figure out what should be done (or what should have been done).
 Between these annual sessions we will stay in touch by email, by visits when feasible, and perhaps on a dedicated website.
 We might also want to write some joint articles, collectively or in various combinations.
 I have two goals: to share everything I know, and to build a community of risk communicators who will hang together with me and then without me.
 (Of course I expect to learn from the group as well.)

 The idea morphed a bit when I started implementing it in 2008.
 It turned into 30–40 people, for one week a year, for a minimum of two years.
 I figured if I could keep that going for at least five years, adding new people as veterans decided they’d had enough, I’d leave behind a significant group of risk communicators whom I had been able to touch more than glancingly.

 We were good to go for Year One – scheduled for June 2009 – when the economy collapsed.
 Worried that those who had signed up might bail, or (worse) that they might come because they’d promised while wishing they could bail, I surveyed the group and decided to postpone.